Furnish and maintain field office space or laboratory space, or both, to be used for project testing of:

 · Proportioning and mixing plants for concrete and bituminous mixtures at permanent facilities.

 3) Ensure inspection facilities are suitable for the use intended, including testing space or office space for record keeping, or both.
 Facilities may vary from designated or separate space in a shared building for occasional inspection, to a materials laboratory (defined below) for continuous and full time use.

 4) Material laboratories will be required for any inspection for individual or combinations of projects involving more than:

-· 5,000 tons (5000 Mg) of aggregate from an individual source for use in pavement, base, or subbase, or
+· 5000 tons of aggregate from an individual source for use in pavement, base, or subbase, or

 5) Ensure laboratories are located close to production operations.
-For facilities furnished jointly, ensure the laboratory is within a driving distance of 5 miles (8 km) from each source.
+For facilities furnished jointly, ensure the laboratory is within a driving distance of 5 miles from each source.

 6) For the materials laboratory, furnish facilities similar to those specified in Article 2520.03, A, 2, a.
 Equip the laboratory for testing the type of material to be produced according to an equipment listing available upon request.
 The Engineer may modify parts of this specification to allow for: